 3. Work in exchange for rent

 So in exchange for a free place to stay, all you have to do is be available at certain hours to care for the elderly person you are working for and possibly run errands.
-This does require additional time outside of your work week or class schedule, but it is a great way to save money for rent in cities if you don’t mind the devoting additional hours per week for elderly care.
+Though it requires additional time outside of your work week or class schedule, this is a great thing to do if you're looking for how to find an affordable apartment.